Why Install Fiber?

 How can fiber optic cable make a difference in your home (FTTH) and premise (FTTP) installations?
 Fiber provides a high bandwidth, durable, and long-lasting solution.

 High Bandwidth and Distance

 As of March 2020, the average US household held over 10 connected devices.
-All those devices are vying for bandwidth, and the number of devices is only projected rise.
-For businesses, data demand is even higher – data requirements double approximately every 2 years, and that projection was made before COVID-19 forced remote work!
-The best connectivity solution or those ever-growing data demands?
+All those devices are vying for bandwidth, and the number of connections is only projected rise.
+For businesses, demand is even higher – data requirements double approximately every 2 years, and that projection was made before COVID-19 forced remote work!
+The best connectivity solution for those ever-growing data demands?
 Fiber optic cable.

 Fiber optic cables use pulses of light to transmit data.
 This allows optical fibers to transmit at much higher frequencies than copper cables, translating to far higher bandwidth and greater distance.

 Multimode fiber optic cables can transmit 10 Gb Ethernet up to 1300 feet (400 meters), or 100 Gb Ethernet as far as 500 feet (150 meters).
 Single mode fiber can send data even farther.
 In fact, it has potentially infinite bandwidth, limited only by the electronics used.

 Comparatively, Category 6A can transmit 10 Gb Ethernet a maximum of 100 meters, with potential for electromagnetic or radio frequency interference (EMI or RFI).
 According to TIA/EIA standards, CAT 6A is only rated for data transmission for up to 10Gb.
 As data demands increase, category cable has to be re-engineered to meet the standard, which is why CAT 6a, CAT 7, CAT 7a, and CAT 8 have all been introduced within the last 20 years.